warpdotdev/themes/README.md

 ```

 ## 4. Contributing
 Feeling like your designer wants to share your own take on Warp theming?
-Any contributions to this repo are greatly appreciated - let us spread the ♥ of Warp!
+Any contributions to this repo are greatly appreciated - help us spread the ♥ of Warp!

 1. Fork the project
 2. Create your branch (`git checkout -b theme/AwesomeTheme`)